|April 17, 2021

 Depending on your edition, there is SOCD cleaning support, so you cannot be disqualified from a tournament for pressing and activating opposite directions simultaneously.

-Depending on which edition you choose, the best printed circuit board (PCB) option seems to be the Brook Universal Fighting Board (UFB).
 The PlayStation edition has four buttons on the back for R3, L3, share, and the touchpad.
 It has two buttons on the side as home and options buttons as well.
 As for the cable, it is a USB type B-to-A.

 Opening up the case may take longer than average.
 You can remove the six bottom screws with a tool such as the Philips PH1.
 You can then use a long flathead screwdriver to access the top panel plastic nail retainers through the bottom.
 Then, remove the two USB screws, which is a useful implementation that allows you to replace the USB port if needed.
 The case is quite thin, but you will notice that the wiring inside is neat, which is quite impressive.